-- the correct accounting for a new transaction or balance - whether an Agency is classified as for-profit or not-for-profit - whether major assets are classified within levels 1, 2 or 3 in the AASB 13 hierarchy - whether a contract is, or contains, a lease - whether the entity controls a subsidiary (AASB 10) with less than half the voting power - classification of a lease as finance or operating as lessor - whether lease renewal / termination options will be exercised - whether an asset meets the definition and recognition criteria to be recognised as a service concession asset - whether an asset meets the criteria to be classified as held for sale - whether a property qualifies as an investment property - whether related party transactions are material and require disclosure per AASB 124 - appropriateness of the going concern basis of accounting - whether modifications to financial instruments result in derecognition of that instrument - existence and measurement of contingent liabilities and assets.
+- the correct accounting for a new transaction or balance - whether an Agency is classified as for-profit or not-for-profit - whether major assets are classified within levels 1, 2 or 3 in the AASB 13 hierarchy - whether a contract is, or contains, a lease - whether the entity controls a subsidiary (AASB 10) with less than half the voting power - classification of a lease as finance or operating as lessor - whether lease renewal / termination options will be exercised - whether an asset meets the definition and recognition criteria to be recognised as a service concession asset

+- whether an asset meets the criteria to be classified as held for sale - whether a property qualifies as an investment property - whether related party transactions are material and require disclosure per AASB 124 - appropriateness of the going concern basis of accounting - whether modifications to financial instruments result in derecognition of that instrument - existence and measurement of contingent liabilities and assets.

-Agencies should engage effectively with all affected stakeholders and agree financial implications and accounting treatments, including engaging with its Principal Cluster Agency and Treasury to ensure whole-of-government impacts are properly classified for consolidation.
+Agencies should engage effectively with all affected stakeholders and agree financial implications and accounting treatments, including engaging with its Lead Department and Treasury to ensure whole-of-government impacts are properly classified for consolidation.
 Agencies should update the ledgers and financial statement disclosures to reflect the treatment.
-It is the Principal Cluster Agency's responsibility to ensure consistent accounting treatment within its cluster.
+It is the Lead Department's responsibility to ensure consistent accounting treatment within its cluster.

 For material and / or complex accounting matters agencies may choose to engage an external advisor or consultant.
-It it requested this is discussed with Treasury ahead of advice being finalised where there could be a risk of inconsistency of treatment at a whole of Government level.
-Agencies must provide and forward to Treasury all formal advice from external consultants on accounting transactions, treatments and approaches.
+It is requested this is discussed with Treasury ahead of advice being finalised where there could be a risk of inconsistency of treatment at a whole of Government level.
+Agencies must provide and forward to Treasury all formal accounting advice from external consultants on accounting transactions, treatments and approaches.

-Additionally, Agencies must provide all formal advice from external consultants to the Audit Office in line with their engagement letter and the letter of representation that will be signed at Year-End.
+Additionally, Agencies must provide all formal accounting advice from external consultants on accounting transactions, treatments and approaches relevant to the financial statements to the Audit Office in line with their engagement letter and the letter of representation that will be signed at Year-End.